Getting Your Dog Off Apoquel

 At our animal rescue, Fire Flake Farm, we know the side effects all too well.
 We have dogs who come to the farm who have experienced all the above symptoms as well as lumps, bumps, tumors, and other cancerous growths on their body.

-Before discussing ways to help the allergy symptoms, I always stress the importance of finding the route of the problem!
-Check out this blog all about finding your dogs allergy source.
+Before discussing ways to help the allergy symptoms, I always stress the importance of finding the root of the problem!
+Check out my blog all about finding the cause of your dog’s allergies.

-• Aloe: Aloe promotes the skin’s healing from dermatitis, burns, and wounds.
+- Aloe: Promotes the skin’s healing from dermatitis, burns, and wounds.

-• Zymox: Zymox is available in spray, cream, and shampoo form.
-The enzymes in Zymox possess antibacterial and antifungal properties.
+- Zymox: Available in spray, cream, and shampoo form, with antibacterial and antifungal properties.

 According to Dr. Gary Richter, an Integrative Veterinarian well-known for his natural practices, nutritional therapy should also be implemented.
 He stated “nutritional therapy relates to improving allergic symptoms through nutrition.
 Offering a balanced, fresh, whole-food diet provides optimal nutrition with a minimum of unwanted additives and contaminants.
 Sometimes this is enough to resolve allergic symptoms.”